neil-vqa/data-viz/index.md

 ## Secure your dashboard [(Interactive!)](https://orange-dash.herokuapp.com/)

-Demo of a Dash app with login system to secure your portfolio.
+Demo of a Dash app with login system to secure your sensitive analytics.
 [Click me!
 I'll take you to the web app.](https://orange-dash.herokuapp.com/)

 ![orange0 app](ora-log.png)